RosettaCommons/documentation/getting_started/Rosetta-on-different-scales.md

 * sidechain design freedom (functionally a superset of rotameric freedom: some rotamer just have different atoms)
 * rigid body freedom (docking problems)
-* backbone freedom (moving the backbone atoms relative to one another) Backbone freedom is most expensive because it is a very rugged search space (tightly packed atoms must be moved carefully) and, as a consequence of [[internal coordinate folding]], large motions can produce lever arm effects that disturb large parts of models.
+* backbone freedom (moving the backbone atoms relative to one another) Backbone freedom is most expensive because it is a very rugged search space (tightly packed atoms must be moved carefully) and, as a consequence of [[internal coordinate folding|internal coordinates]], large motions can produce lever arm effects that disturb large parts of models.

 The diagram sketches out different experiments available on a logarithmic nstruct scale.
 Assume computer time is positively correlated with nstruct.